qtips/flickr-library-downloader/README.md

 ## Usage

 1. Download [this](https://github.com/qtips/flickr-library-downloader/releases/download/0.1.0/flickr-library-downloader-0.1.0.jar) jar together with configuration file ```flickr.properties```.
+Warning! there are some known issues with this version - see [release](https://github.com/qtips/flickr-library-downloader/releases/tag/0.1.0) for details.
 2. Edit the configuration file filling in your details:

     ```javascript